Ikänik Farms Becomes First in Colombia to Pass EU Standard Pharmaceutical Cannabis Test

 Forward Looking Statements

 This news release includes "forward-looking information" and "forward-looking statements" within the meaning of Canadian securities laws and United States securities laws (together, "forward-looking information).
 All information, other than statements of historical facts, included in this news release that address activities, events or developments that the Company expects or anticipates will or may occur in the future is forward-looking information.
-When used in this news release, words such as "will", "could", "plan", "estimate", "expect", "intend", "may", "potential", "believe", "should", and similar expressions, are forward-looking information, including, but not limited to, Pideka being able to obtain GMP certification for the Casa Flores Camp, statements with respect to the anticipated size of the Casa Flores Camp, the ability to complete the phases of the construction of the Casa Flores Camp and the ability to maintain production at the Casa Flores Camp within the permissible limits proposed by the Council of Europe.
+When used in this news release, words such as "will", "could", "plan", "estimate", "expect", "intend", "may", "potential", "believe", "should", and similar expressions, are forward-looking information, including, but not limited to, Pideka being able to obtain GMP-C certification for cannabis from the Casa Flores cannabis camp, statements with respect to the anticipated size of the Casa Flores cannabis camp, the ability to establish strategic development and distribution partnerships in the EU by Q3 2020 and to commercially produce medical cannabis for export, and the ability to maintain production at the Casa Flores cannabis camp within the permissible limits proposed by the Council of Europe.

-Although the Company has attempted to identify important factors that could cause actual results, performance or achievements to differ materially from those contained in the forward-looking information, there can be other factors that cause results, performance or achievements not to be as anticipated, estimated or intended, including, but not limited to: Pideka not being able to obtain GMP certification on the Casa Flores Camp, delays in construction or significant cost overruns in the construction of the Casa Flores Camp, future production capacity and extract capabilities of the Casa Flores Camp being significantly lower than expected or all of the planned square footage at the Casa Flores Camp not being available for cannabis production, future ineligibility for pharmaceutical exportation into the European Union, changes in laws, a change in management, the inability to obtain additional financing, increased competition, hindering market growth and state adoption due to inconsistent public opinion and perception of the medical-use and adult-use marijuana industry and, regulatory or political change.
+Although the Company has attempted to identify important factors that could cause actual results, performance or achievements to differ materially from those contained in the forward-looking information, there can be other factors that cause results, performance or achievements not to be as anticipated, estimated or intended, including, but not limited to: Pideka not being able to obtain GMP-C certification on the Casa Flores cannabis camp, delays in construction or significant cost overruns in the construction of the Casa Flores cannabis camp, future production capacity and extract capabilities of the Casa Flores cannabis camp being significantly lower than expected or all of the planned square footage at the Casa Flores cannabis camp not being available for cannabis production, inability to locate suitable partners for exportation of cannabis into the EU on favourable terms, future ineligibility for pharmaceutical exportation into the European Union, changes in laws, a change in management, the inability to obtain additional financing, increased competition, hindering market growth and state adoption due to inconsistent public opinion and perception of the medical-use and adult-use marijuana industry and, regulatory or political change.

 There can be no assurance that such information will prove to be accurate or that management's expectations or estimates of future developments, circumstances or results will materialize.
 As a result of these risks and uncertainties, the results or events predicted in the forward-looking information may differ materially from actual results or events.